| | | | | | | |

 DO’S AND DON’TS

-• Pack quick-drying, moisture-wicking clothes.
+• Do pack quick-drying, moisture-wicking clothes.

 • Don’t worry if you don’t look fashionable.
 People understand that you’re walking the Camino in most towns along the route.